sherylchenn/laboobie/README.md

 ![hero](apps/www/public/opengraph-image.png)

 A curated collection of projects built with ElevenLabs.
-Builds who submit PR's to this repository & get it approved will receive a reward.
+Submit the best of what you've built with ElevenLabs here - if it's approved we'll give rewards.

 ## Submit Your Project